ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 }
 ```

-If we were to execute the `add` method symbolically we could represent the calldata as two symbolic
+When executing the `add` method symbolically we represent the calldata as two abstract variables
-variables (`x` and `y`) that are constrained so their value can only fit in the range of a
+(`x` and `y`) that are constrained so their value can only fit in the range of a `uint256`.
+As we
-`uint256`.
-As we proceed through the program, we will encounter various potential branching points,
+proceed through the program, we will encounter various potential branching points (for example a
-for example a `JUMPI` instruction.
-If both sides of the branching point are reachable (determined by
+`JUMPI` instruction).
+If both sides of the branching point are reachable (determined by checking if
-checking if the conjunction of all existing constraints and the jump condition is satisfiable), then
+the conjunction of all existing constraints and the branching condition is satisfiable), then
-execution will split in two, and each branch will be explored seperately, with the jump condition
+execution will split in two, and each branch will be explored seperately, with the branching
-(or it's negation depending on which branch is being explored) being added as a constraint for that
+condition (or it's negation depending on which branch is being explored) being added as a constraint
-particular branch.
+for that particular branch.

 This results in a tree of possible executions, for example for the `add` method, the execution tree
-looks like this:
+looks like this (ignoring potential failures due to out of gas errors):

 ```
 ├ 0     msg.value > 0